 Device Pre-notification

-The DCC is responsible for adding the CHF and GPF to the SMI.
+Except for SMETS1 Devices, the DCC is responsible for adding the CHF and GPF to the SMI.
 Before delivering a CH to the Supplier, the DCC checks the CH’s Device Model is on the CPL, and if it is, the DCC adds the CHF and GPF to the SMI with an SMI Status of ‘Pending’ and Associates the CHF and GPF.
 (This is an internal-to-DCC process.)

 Users are responsible for adding Devices other than the CHF and GPF to the SMI.
 Users add such Devices to the SMI by composing and sending a ‘Device Pre-Notification’ Service Request (SRV 12.2) to the DCC.